Ron89/thesaurus_query.vim/README.md

   website didn't provide standard API to use.
 Hence functionality of this backend depends on whether the website owner will change the webpage design.

-**By default, The sequence of query is thesaurus\_com -> datamuse\_com ->
-mthesaur\_txt** Next query will be conducted only when the previous query return empty sysnonym list or failed to query.
-You may remove unwanted backend or lower their priority by removing them/putting them on latter position in variable
+**By default, The sequence of query is thesaurus\_com -> mthesaur\_txt**.
+Next query will be conducted only when the previous query return empty sysnonym list or failed to query.
+You may remove unwanted backend or lower their priority by removing them/putting them on latter position in variable `g:tq_enabled_backends`.
-`g:tq_enabled_backends`.
 Its default is

 ```
-    g:tq_enabled_backends=["woxikon_de","jeck_ru","thesaurus_com","datamuse_com","mthesaur_txt"]
+    g:tq_enabled_backends=["woxikon_de","jeck_ru","thesaurus_com","mthesaur_txt"]
 ```

 Backend **woxikon\_de**, **jeck\_ru** are currently **not activated by